jlin/Urocissa/README.md

 Urocissa is a self-hosted gallery designed to serve massive collections, capable of handling millions of images and videos.
 It is built using Rust and Vue.

+## Motivation

+The goal of this project is to efficiently serve one million photos on a 4 GB RAM server, providing smooth scrubbable scrolling, infinite photo streams, and instant search and selection, without waiting for the entire database to load in the browser.

 ## Demo

 You can explore the features of PhotoServer through the following demos: